 Against this background, the final session of the workshop brought to light the need for TE reforms and provided a platform for exchange of experiences on the topic.
 Christian Hallum (Oxfam) provided an input on the normative underpinnings of the TE reforms.
 He advised that these underpinnings should aim at strengthening the social contract by improving the progressivity of the tax system and ensuring new funding for essential social services.
 To achieve them, transparency and sustained stakeholder inclusion are key.
 The final panel for the event consisted of the members of the parliament and the representatives of regional and civil organisations, who highlighted important points raised throughout the workshop such as the benefits of regional approaches to TE reform, the importance of interagency collaboration and close cooperation between different branches of government (executive – legislative) and the key role of data for the assessment of TEs.
 Furthermore, the panellists emphasised the importance of the implementation of sunset clauses to avoid the existence of incentives in perpetuity in contracts and the relevance of TE assessment in light of governmental efforts to fight inequality and the need to increase fiscal space for public service delivery.

-The overall main takeaway of the workshop in Nairobi is clear: countries in the region have increased their efforts to improve tax expenditure systems, but much remains to be done.
-A better governance framework in the TE field is needed, as well as more and better data.
-Reforming TE systems is a political process that needs to be based on sustained political will and supported by a sound framework that includes the participation of and coordination among several institutions such as the Ministries of Finance and other ministries, revenue authorities, and parliaments.
+The overall main takeaway of the workshop in Lagos is that countries in the region have been increasing their efforts to improve TE systems, but much remains to be done.
+A better governance framework in the TE field is needed in most countries, along with more and better data, not only on the revenue forgone through the implementation of TEs but also on their policy goals and beneficiaries.
+Such data is key for transparency and accountability, and, at the same time, it is indispensable for TE evaluations.
+Finally, reforming TE systems is a political process that needs to be steered by strong political will and supported by a sound framework including the participation of and coordination among several institutions such as the Ministries of Finance and other line ministries, revenue authorities as well as parliaments.